The Pensieve Gambit:

-Even if you weren’t convinced he was a White Hat, Snape, to the best of Dumbledore’s understanding, was his own double agent.
+Even if the reader wasn’t convinced he was a White Hat, Snape, to the best of Dumbledore’s understanding, was his own double agent.
 He must have mentioned the possibility to Snape that Riddle might choose to make an unscheduled appearance during these sessions.
 Which I contend was, in fact, the case.

 Because, it now appears to me that Dumbledore was absolutely right in his reservations regarding Harry, and eventually Lord Voldemort had indeed come along for the ride.
 Probably not only once, either, but with some frequency.

-But, if I am reading the situation correctly, at some point Voldemort must have figured out how to walk through Harry’s head without immediately setting the scar off.
+But, if I am reading the situation correctly, at some point during Year 5 Voldemort must have figured out how to walk through Harry’s head without immediately setting the scar off.

 Instead, his intrusions tended to set off an attack of CAPSLOCKS!

-Well, the minute he sealed off the connection from his end the Capslocks effectively stopped, didn’t they?
+(Well, once he sealed off the connection from his end the Capslocks effectively stopped, didn’t they?)

-But if the connection worked for Voldemort the way it worked for Harry in OotP (and in GoF), Voldemort had no access to Harry’s actual thoughts.
+But if the connection worked for Voldemort the way it worked for Harry during OotP (and in GoF), Voldemort had no access to Harry’s actual thoughts.
 Only to his feelings, and to his immediate environment.
 If it worked for him as it worked for Harry then, he could hear and see what Harry was hearing and seeing.
-He knew how Harry felt about it, but he didn’t know what Harry actually thought.
+He knew how Harry felt about it, but he didn’t know what Harry was actually thinking.

 Or did he?
 Voldemort is a whole league better at this kind of thing than Harry.
-And even Harry was able to register Tom’s thoughts in DHs (for no properly explained reason, other than authorial fiat, and that it has to have been connected with whatever caused Harry’s holly wand to go off on autopilot during the escape from the Dursleys’ house).
+And even Harry was able to register Tom’s thoughts in DHs (for no properly explained reason, other than authorial fiat — and that it presumbly has to have been connected with whatever caused Harry’s holly wand to go off on autopilot during the escape from the Dursleys’ house).

-But, still, I think that at that point in the series Tom wasn’t able to get into Harry’s mind.
+But, still, I think that at that point, OotP, Tom wasn’t able to get into Harry’s mind.
 Just his head.